 By treating clients with respect and consideration and offering effective legal representation, Joye Law Firm has been in business for more than 50 years.
 Joye Law Firm has offices in North Charleston, Columbia, Clinton, and Myrtle Beach.
 We have helped injured workers and their families throughout South Carolina seek workers’ compensation benefits and recover not only compensation but their lives.

 Our workers’ compensation attorneys at Joye Law Firm are committed to our clients.
-With more than 150 years of collective litigation experience, multiple attorneys at Joye Law Firm have received a coveted AV rating from Martindale-Hubbell, the highly regarded legal directory.
+With nearly 250 years of combined litigation experience, multiple attorneys at Joye Law Firm have received a coveted AV rating from Martindale-Hubbell, the highly regarded legal directory.
 Several of our attorneys have been recognized by the Super Lawyers publication.

 While every workers’ compensation case is different and past results are in no way intended to guarantee that a similar result can be obtained in another case, the results obtained by a law firm are indicative of the firm’s experience when it comes to serious injury and wrongful death cases.
 For more details about the results obtained by previous Joye Law Firm clients, click on the results tab on our home page.

 How to File a Workers’ Comp Claim in South Carolina

 The first step in the claims process is to give notice of your injury to your employer and request medical care.
 The S.C.
 Workers’ Compensation Act requires you to give notice to your employer at the time of the accident or as soon as possible thereafter.
 However, the law requires you to give notice within 90 days of the accident, unless certain exceptions exist.